Commonfare-net/macao-social-wallet/INSTALLATION.md

 ## MongoDB

 - [Install MongoDB](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-debian/)
-- Start mongoDB like `service mongod start`
+- Start mongoDB as a daemon like `mongod --fork --logpath mongodb.log`

 ## Stonecutter

 Copy to the same directory the jar, the test-key.json from test-resources and the .lein-env produced by lein uberjar.

-Start stonecutter like `java -jar stonecutter-0.1.0-SNAPSHOT-standalone.jar` Stonecutter is running on port 5000
+Start stonecutter like `java -jar stonecutter-0.1.0-SNAPSHOT-standalone.jar`

+Stonecutter is running on port 5000

 ## Freecoin

 Because stonecutter is on SNAPSHOT version we need `export LEIN_SNAPSHOTS_IN_RELEASE=1` before we do the uberjar.

 Before the build a freecoin entry needs to be added to resources/client-credentials.yml for freecoin with the correct URL.

 Then create a freecoin dir and copy there the jar, the resources/lang and the .lein-env of the uberjar build.

 We can then start the freecoin app by running `java -cp target/uberjar/freecoin-0.2.0-standalone.jar freecoin.main`.

 Freecoin is running on port 8000

+Then copy to the same directory the ws sources.

-Lastly we can start the administrative functionality of freecoin like `java -cp target/uberjar/freecoin-0.2.0-standalone.jar gorilla_repl.core`
+Lastly we can start the administrative functionality of freecoin like `java -cp target/uberjar/freecoin-0.2.0-standalone.jar gorilla_repl.core`.

 The freecoin-admin tool is running on port 8990

 ## Troubleshooting